 In 2019, the City of Marysville established the Marysville Innovation District Community Reinvestment Area to provide real property tax abatements for eligible residential, commercial, office, and industrial development in the southern portions of the city, including the 33 Innovation Park.
-The term and amount of the abatements vary depending on the type of project, number of jobs created or retained, amount of payroll, and the amount of the investment.
+The term and amount of the abatements vary depending on the type of project, the number of jobs created or retained, the amount of payroll, and the amount of the investment.

 Plain City US 42 Business Park Community Reinvestment Area

 Union County administers the US 42 Business Park CRA.
 There are also two other CRAs in Plain City: the Uptown Plain City CRA and the US 42 South Corridor CRA, both of which are administered by Madison County.
 The US 42 Business Park CRA has specific eligibility requirements as outlined in the Union County Economic Development Incentive Policy.
-In general, the CRA allows real property tax abatements on qualifying residential, commercial, office and industrial construction projects occurring within the portions of Plain City that are located within Union County.
+In general, the CRA allows real property tax abatements on qualifying residential, commercial, office, and industrial construction projects occurring within the portions of Plain City that are located within Union County.
 The term and amount of the abatements vary depending on the land use, amount of jobs created or retained, amount of payroll, and the amount of the investment.
 The purpose of the CRA is to encourage the revitalization and growth and development of Plain City and the surrounding area.

 Municipal Income Tax Rebate Program